samchamberlin/code-words/README.md

-##CODE WORDS - MATLAB Version
+## CODE WORDS
-###Author: Sam Chamberlin
+### Author: Sam Chamberlin
-###Date: December 13, 2018
+#### Date: December 13, 2018

 This game is a virtual version of the popular "Code Names" created by Vlaada Chvatil.

+#### Game Instructions
 This is a multiplayer game that requires 4+ players.
-The players separate into two teams, Red and Blue.
-Each team chooses a team captain to be the hint giver.
-The captains take a picture of the Answer Board that reveals which words are connected to their respective teams.
+The players separate into two teams, Red and Blue, and select a game genre (Original, Star Wars, or Disney).
+Each team then chooses a team captain to be the hint giver.
+The captains take a picture of the Answer Board that revealswhich words are connected to their respective teams.
 Then the captains hide the Answer Board so that the other players can't see the answers.
 Whenever the blue team captain is ready, he may give a one-word hint as well as the number of words he is connecting.
 He is attempting to connect as many blue words as he can with a single one-word hint.
 The players guess one word at a time.
 Once a word has been guessed, the captain of that team will then